 The LG SK10Y can deliver almost any audio format via its Full HDMI In port, which is excellent.
 You can decode 5.1 surround sound from Dolby Digital or DTS on streaming content or video games that support it.
 The LG SK10Y can also deliver object-based surround sound thanks to Dolby Atmos support and allows you to play lossless audio via 5.1 PCM or Dolby TrueHD from a PC or a game console.

 The SK10Y supports both Dolby Digital and DTS through its Optical port.
-So, as long as the content supports it, you should have no issues decoding a 5.1 surround sound.
+So, as long as the content supports it, you shouldn't have issues decoding a 5.1 surround sound.
 Blu-rays and streaming platforms, like Netflix, have a lot of content with these audio formats available.
 DTS is usually found as the fallback of the higher-end DTS-HD MA widely available on recent Blu Ray discs.

 The LG SK10Y can pair up wirelessly in many different ways, so you can enjoy your content.
 It can connect via Bluetooth to your phone or tablet, or it can connect to your Wi-Fi or play content wirelessly using the Chromecast built-in.
 Unfortunately, this soundbar is not compatible with AirPlay.